-Here’s a short sampling of comments:
+Here’s a short sampling of comments we have received over the years:

 ● “My blood pressure, although still at the same dose of medication as before, runs at a consistently lower reading, something I haven’t seen since I started medication ten years ago.”